 The Pathology Honours program in the Department of Clinical Pathology provides an introduction to the challenging area of investigation of disease at the cellular and molecular level.
 Students will undertake a full-time research project based in a laboratory within the Department or at one of our affiliated institutions.
 A student undertaking Honours in the Department will have a strong interest in investigating and understanding the mechanisms of disease.
-The course year starts in February and ends in November and is only available full time.
+Most students begin their studies in the start-year entry (February), although mid-year entry (August) is also a possibility.
+The course is only available full time.

 In addition to satisfying the Bachelor of Science (Degree with Honours) entry requirements, students are required to have completed stream specific prerequisites.
 Details of stream specific prerequisites can be found at the Bachelor of Science (Degree with Honours) entry and participation requirements page.